 Professor Henry Brubaker of the Institute for Studies said: “Initially we thought the humming could be high-voltage cables or atmospheric conditions.
 Actually it’s middle-aged men trying to remember how Sultans of Swing goes.

-“Our research showed that the hum cannot be heard in dad-free areas, such as underground techno clubs, but was present near sheds, garages and garden centres.
+“The hum cannot be heard in dad-free areas, such as underground techno clubs, but was present near sheds, garages and garden centres.

 “Even if a dad is not immediately visible, he may be behind a hedge tinkering with a mower while humming Summer of ‘69 which will then morph into an equally horrible version of Lady in Red.